WARP4dot52/lambda/poincare/doc/approximation.md

 In addition to `prepare` parameter, and only used in `ToTree`.

-The resulting Tree will have been optimized for successive approximations (for Grapher fro example).
+The resulting Tree will have been optimized for successive approximations (for Grapher for example).

-In practice this means `ApproximateAndReplaceEveryScalar` has been called on it.
+In practice this means `ApproximateAndReplaceEveryScalar` will be applied on the tree.

 ### Context